SDK

 Query balance entries and compute totals.

-Manage task configurations and their lifecycle.
-Configs define how and when tasks should be executed.
+Manage function triggers and their lifecycle.
+Triggers define how and when functions should be executed.

 Executions

-Query task execution history and results.
+Query function execution history and results.
 Each execution includes inputs (oracle responses), outputs (intents), fee breakdown, and validations.

 Intents